AgileVentures/av-static-website/source/blog_articles/2016-09-27-dodging-a-bullet.html.markdown

     And I should not see "Upgrade to Premium"
 ```

 We didn't get to these all at once.
 We'd put the fruits of our InsideOut work aside (the new domain elements Subscription and PaymentSource) and reverted to OutsideIn.
 This was the set of experiences we wanted for the end user, in association with the [ticket](https://github.com/AgileVentures/WebsiteOne/issues/1261) we were working on.
-We'd actually started with two scenarios, one about upgrade to premium and the other about upgrade to premium plus, and in my mind had been the idea that we would ultimately make both types of upgrade work using our new domain entities.
+We'd actually started with two scenarios, one about upgrade to Premium and the other about upgrade to Premium Plus, and in my mind had been the idea that we would ultimately make both types of upgrade work using our new domain entities.

-However that was actually scope creep off the ticket, and in fact there was a chunk of work specific to the ticket (upgrade from basic to premium) that could be implemented in the existing system without any reference to the new domain entities, so we got that done.
+However that was actually scope creep off the ticket, and in fact there was a chunk of work specific to the ticket (upgrade from basic to Premium) that could be implemented in the existing system without any reference to the new domain entities, so we got that done.
 It was mainly a change to the view to add a report about the user's current membership status, and an upgrade button:

 ```html
     <% if current_user && current_user == presenter.user %>